Baseball And Softball Hitting Stance

 - Lower your elbow, anticipating a dominant fastball.
 A shorter stride works with a lower back elbow, compact swing path, and contact closer to your body

-Set up in a hitting stance to engage your core muscles
+- Set up in a hitting stance to engage the core muscles of your inner thigh and glutes; avoid disengaging your core by pushing your knees over your toes.

 Engaging your core muscles